Josefinekihlstrom/Plant-Memory/README.md

 ### Features

 #### Features left to implement
 - Add opportunity to change music during playing.
-It was in the original idea but due to lack of time of finding songs that would match both together and to the games theme I decided to not go forward with that function.
-It would be fun to add the function in the future.
+In the original idea there was a third icon in the container to the left.
+This was suppose to include a feature to make it possible to change through different background songs.
+However due to lack of time of finding the perfect songs to match the game and the page I decided to leave this to hopefully add it in the future.

 ### Technologies used
 #### Languages